 Read more about how love rejoices in the truth here.

-It endures all things means that Love remains in a place instead of leaving when it gets hard
+1 Corinthians 13 love endures all things, which means that love remains in a place instead of leaving when it gest hard.

 As you work through this list you will notice that each word builds upon the last.
-It concludes with a beautiful picture of Love – God’s Way!
+Don’t lose heart, because it concludes with a beautiful picture of love – God’s way!

 Read more about how love never fails here.

 Will You Choose a 1 Corinthians Love For Your Marriage?